polynimbus/polynimbus/docs/inventory.md

 Polynimbus is a multi-cloud infrastructure management tool.

-Polynimbus Inventory subproject aims specifically at working with many separate cloud environments belonging to many different organizations (which is not possible using eg. AWS Organizations).
-It is intended primarily for:
+Polynimbus Inventory and Polynimbus Panel subprojects aim specifically at working with many separate cloud environments belonging to many different organizations (which is not possible using eg. AWS Organizations).
+They are intended primarily for:
 - IT outsourcing companies
 - software houses working with multiple clients

+Polynimbus Inventory is a crawler that analyzes resources (servers, databases, storage, domains, serverless objects etc.) created on all configured cloud accounts, and prepares an inventory, that can be used by eg. Polynimbus Panel.

-It provides a clean and simple web panel, showing all servers, databases, object storage, domains, serverless objects etc., created across all connected accounts.
+Polynimbus Panel (provided as a separate repository for security reason) provides a clean and simple web panel, showing all resources crawled by Polynimbus Inventory.
 Using this panel, you can avoid over 90% of switching your browser between accounts during typical DevOps/SRE work and dramatically increase your productivity.

-It supports the following cloud vendors:
+Polynimbus supports the following cloud vendors:
 - Alibaba Cloud
 - Amazon Web Services
 - Beyond e24cloud.com